-In January 2021 Mr C referred his complaint to this service.
+In August 2020 Mr C referred his complaint to this service.

-Options told us the complaint was out of time because Mr C made the complaint more than three years after he was aware (or ought reasonably to have been aware) of his cause for complaint.
-Options said documents Mr C signed at the time of his SIPP application made him aware he was losing a secure pension for life and so might suffer a loss and therefore he was aware of his cause for complaint at that time.
+Options told us it thought the the complaint was out of time because Mr C made the complaint more than three years after he was aware (or ought reasonably to have been aware) of his cause for complaint.